Como Te Quiero Yo A Ti

-"Como Te Quiero Yo a Ti" ("How I Love You") is a song by American singer Selena, originally from her fourth indie release, Preciosa (1988).
+"Como Te Quiero Yo a Ti" ("How I Love You") is a song by American singer Selena, originally from her fifth indie release, Preciosa (1988).
 It was released as a single on Momentos Intimos (2004) and Moonchild Mixes (2022).
 Written by Ricky Vela, the song debuted and peaked at number six on the US Billboard Latin Digital Song Sales chart following its release from Moonchild Mixes.